As a music-maker, you have unique assets at your disposal like talent, authenticity, and life experience.

 There are countless ways you can apply major and minor pentatonic scales to your music.
 From synth riffs to vocal melodies, they’re easy to perform and are incredibly catchy.
 When you feel stuck on a specific idea in your music, trying out notes from these scales is a great way to move forward.

-One of the best ways to experiment with pentatonic scales is to try out notes you play over looped chord progressions.
+One of the best ways to experiment with pentatonic patterns is to try out notes you play over looped chord progressions.
 Using your DAW or playing with a band are easy ways to do this.

 Over time, you’ll gravitate towards specific melodies.
 Have a recording device out and ready to keep track of your best ideas.